ECI Partners: Exits

+In February 2023, ECI sold Tusker to Lloyds Banking Group, for a value of c.£300m, generating a return of 6.2x.

 In September 2022, ECI realised its investment in MiQ, delivering a 6.1x return in a deal valued at a reported $900m.
 ECI originally backed the founders (Gurman Hundal and Lee Puri) in a minority investment in 2017 with MiQ growing to $45m of profit in the year before ECI exited.

 in June 2022, ECI sold The Clear Group, an insurance broking platform, to Goldman Sachs Asset Management having tripled Gross Written Premium to over £330m during the four year investment.

+In October 2021, ECI sold CPOMS, a provider of safeguarding software to schools, based in Skipton, England, to US firm Raptor Technologies.

 In February 2021, ECI announced the IPO of its portfolio company Auction Technology Group on the London Stock Exchange where it became a member of the FTSE250.

 In November 2020, ECI exited MPM generating a return of 4.4x.

 In February 2020, ECI exited both Encore Tickets, sold to TodayTix and Auction Technology Group, in a secondary buyout delivering 3.7x money whilst also reinvesting in the latter from its most recent fund.

 ECI exited mthree in December 2019, selling to Wiley (publisher) and generating a return of over 100% IRR.

 In June 2018 ECI announced the sale of Great Rail Journeys, generating a 3.6x return.

 In June 2017 ECI sold Kelvin Hughes to Hensoldt, (formerly Airbus Defence Electronics), which generated a 3.3x return.